h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

    rowBuilder.setValue("cool_pwr_kw", "1.3104666471481323");
    rowBuilder.setValue("eff_fact_pct", "29.127466201782227");
    frameBuilder.addRow(rowBuilder);

-   // Create a frame which can be transformed by MOJO pipeline MojoFrame iframe = frameBuilder.toMojoFrame();
+  // Create a frame which can be transformed by MOJO pipeline final MojoFrame iframe = frameBuilder.toMojoFrame();

-   // Transform input frame by MOJO pipeline
-   MojoFrame oframe = model.transform(iframe);
+  // Transform input frame by MOJO pipeline final MojoFrame oframe = model.transform(iframe);
   // `MojoFrame.debug()` can be used to view the contents of a Frame
   // oframe.debug();
   // Output prediction as CSV
-   SimpleCSV outCsv = SimpleCSV.read(oframe);
-   outCsv.write(System.out);
+  final Writer writer = new BufferedWriter(new OutputStreamWriter(System.out));
+  final CSVWriter csvWriter = new CSVWriter(writer, '\n', '"', '"');
+  CsvWritingBatchHandler.csvWriteFrame(csvWriter, oframe, true);
  }
 }
 ```